laneboysrc/rc-headless-transmitter/doc/architecture.md

 ### hardware inputs
 Some, or all, *PCB inputs* are connected to control devices such as sticks, pots or switches in a particular transmitter.
 We refer to those as *Hardware inputs*.
 There is a 1:1 relationship between a *Hardware inputs* and a *PCB inputs*.
 A *Hardware input* narrows down the *PCB input* type to one of the following:

+* Analog with center detent, spring-loaded auto-return to center: -100..0..100
 * Analog with center detent: -100..0..100
 * Analog without center detent: -100..100
 * Analog without center detent, positive only: 0..100